uwabilitylab/synergywebapp/README.md

 You can view a demo of this app in action at [https://synergy.me.uw.edu](https://synergy.me.uw.edu).

+## About this Project
+This website is designed to increase the accessibility of muscle synergy calculation by deploying python based algorithms online to increase use across the field of motor control.
+Use this website to explore the world of muscles synergy calculations and how altering filtering parameters or included muscles changes the synergy results.

 ## Setting Up: What You'll Need
  * An account with Amazon Web Services or other cloud provider
  * A basic understanding of setting up compute instances on your cloud provider